schaertelr/auto-register-k8s-cluster-rms/README.md

 When successful the cluster gets active and ready to get managed by the RMS.

-IMPORTANT: provide following values in the yaml-file: <br >
+IMPORTANT: provide your values of the following variables in the yaml-file: <br >
   RANCHER_BEARER_TOKEN: "your-token" <br >
   RANCHER_HOSTNAME: "your-RMS-FQDN" <br >
   CLUSTER_NAME: "whatever-cluster-name"